“And they devoted themselves to the apostles’ teaching and fellowship, to the breaking of bread and the prayers” – Acts 2:42

-We have Community Groups that meet at on different days throughout the City of Pittsburgh.
-While each group is committed to sharing life together through Bible study, community, eating together, prayer and service, they all have their own character and particular emphases.
-You can view our COMMUNITY GROUP MAP, available HERE.
+Community Groups meet on different days at different locations throughout the City of Pittsburgh.
+While each group is committed to sharing life together in the ways described above, they all have their own character and particular emphases.
+You can view our Community Group Map by clicking on the image of the map.

-Please click the SIGN UP link to get connected to a group.
-You may also be in touch with our Director of Ministry, Marilyn Chislaghi.
-She’ll be happy to help you find a group and connect to its leader.
+Please click the Sign Up link to get connected to a group.
+You may also be in touch with our co-Associate Rector, Jonathan Warren.
+He will be happy to help you find a group and connect to its leader.
 We are adding groups all of the time and sometimes it’s difficult to find the right fit.
-So, please reach out.